 Add Structure with a Path

-When your plants start taking over and merge into a jumbled mass, create a path.
+When your plants start taking over and merge into a jumbled mass, you need to create a path.
 Even the humblest wild, woodland garden can look impressive if you care out a path.
-Add an object at the end of the path and you've turned your garden into an irresistible stroll garden.Continue to 12 of 18 below.
+Add an object at the end of the path, and you've turned your garden into an irresistible stroll garden.Continue to 12 of 18 below.

 12 of 18